LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/model_summon/Readme.md

   - CFD data artifacts,
   - Discretization error from structured-unstructured conversion.

-> 🧠 Example: Set the "Error Display Cut-off Percentile" to 5% to **zoom into the most significant 95% of the data**, filtering out the worst outliers (usually <5%).
+> 🧠 Example: Set the "Error Display Cut-off Percentile" to 5% means **zooming into the most significant 95% of the data**, filtering out the worst outliers (usually <5%) to ensure the statistical figures readable.

 ---